katyayanaanand/Layered-Architecture-Using-JDBC-Java/README.md

 # Mobile store architecture design
-sql is used to store table and query from java code from the backend is used to provide implementation.
+oracle sql is used to store table and query from java code from the backend is used to provide implementation.
+Before sstarting the project make the tables in the oracle database, then start.

 # Packages